saduri2004/saduri2004/README.md

-**saduri2004/saduri2004** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 **Current Work:**
-  - I’m currently working at Apple, focusing on modeling behavior and improving language model output.
-  - Simultaneously, I’m leading efforts to build external tools incorporating generative AI at Apple.
+I’m currently working at Apple, focusing on modeling behavior and improving language model output, hoping on discovering use-case agnostic optimization frameworks. .
+Simultaneously, I’m leading efforts to build external tools incorporating generative AI at Apple Pay.
+Additionally, I am the founder of Wing Medical, which focuses on using Language Models for deployable automations within clinical settings.
+For more information, visit wingmedical.health.

 - 🌱 **Research Interests:**
   - My research interests lie in Agentic Frameworks and RLHF/RLAIF for language models to steer behavior
+  - Optimization frameworks adjacent to DSPy

 - 👯 **Previous Work:**
   - I've previously worked at a biotech startup, focusing on language model deployments and combinatorial treatment analysis for complex illnesses.